London Bucket list: 69 Unique London Experiences

 Mayfield Lavender Farm, located a train ride outside of London on the Surrey Downs, is a stunning spot for a day away from hectic city life.

 Getting around London by public transport is easy and at about an hour and a half outside central London, a trip to the lavender farm is easily one of the best ways to see a less touristy side of London.

 As soon as you step off at the bus stop next to Mayfield Lavender Farm you’re hit with the incredible smell of lavender.
-Walk to the entrance and immediately forget that you’re just a hop, skip, and a jump away from the made hustle and bustle of London.
+Walk to the entrance and immediately forget that you’re just a hop, skip, and jump away from the mad hustle and bustle of London.